NeXT Computer: Launch

 The NeXT Computer was launched in October 1988 at a lavish invitation-only event, "NeXT Introduction – the Introduction to the NeXT Generation of Computers for Education" at the Louise M. Davies Symphony Hall in San Francisco, California.
 The next day, selected educators and software developers were invited to attend—for a $100 registration fee—the first public technical overview of the NeXT computer at an event called "The NeXT Day" at the San Francisco Hilton.
 It gave those interested in developing NeXT software an insight into the system's software architecture and object-oriented programming.
 Steve Jobs was the luncheon's speaker.

 Reception

 In 1989, BYTE magazine listed the NeXT Computer among the "Excellence" winners of the BYTE Awards, stating that it showed "what can be done when a personal computer is designed as a system, and not a collection of hardware elements".
 Citing as "truly innovative" the optical drive, DSP and object-oriented programming environment, it concluded that "the NeXT Computer is worth every penny of its $6,500 market price".
-It was, however, not a significant commercial success, failing to reach the level of high-volume sales like the Apple II, Commodore 64, Macintosh, or Microsoft Windows PCs.
-The workstations were sold to universities, financial institutions, and government agencies.
+The workstation was not a significant commercial success, failing to reach the high-volume sales of the Apple II, Commodore 64, Mac, or IBM PC compatibles.
+This was mainly blamed on the computer's substantial price, and the fact that there was not a great demand for the system outside of the higher-education market.
+Next Computers were mainly sold to universities, financial institutions, and government agencies.